Commonhold facilitates freehold ownership. In a commonhold development, ownership in the apartment is freehold and absolutely yours.

 Leading the way!

-Hopton Build (Yorkshire) Ltd are the only known current builder offering commonhold and pioneering true home ownership for apartments.
+Hopton Build (Yorkshire) Ltd are liaising with The Law Commission and other interested bodies, and are the only known current builder offering commonhold and pioneering true home ownership for apartments.

 Solid Investment.
 Owning the bricks and mortar will ensure your investment stays safe.

 Standardisation.
 Commonholds have standard rules and regulations which should make conveyancing simpler and cheaper.
 It should also be easier for homeowners to understand their rights and obligations.